sharkmoos/paddingOracle/README.md

            = 0x2  # hex
            = 2    # decimal

 So we know that the last byte of our plaintext is 02 - this also suggests that the padding length is 02.
-If you've been following along doing it with your own code or Oracle, you probably felt like this was a lot of work.
+If you've been following along doing it with your own code or oracle, you probably felt like this was a lot of work.
 This highlights the need for automation.

 ## Repeat the process.